paradigmxyz/solar/README.md

 ## Features and Goals

-- Instant compiles and low memory usage
+- ⚡ Instant compiles and low memory usage
-- Expressive and useful diagnostics
+- 🔍 Expressive and useful diagnostics
-- Modular, library based architecture
+- 🧩 Modular, library-based architecture
-- Simple and hackable code base
+- 💻 Simple and hackable code base
-- Compatibility with the latest Solidity language breaking version (0.8.*)
+- 🔄 Compatibility with the latest Solidity language breaking version (0.8.*)

 ## Roadmap

-You can find a more detailed roadmap in the [pinned GitHub issue](https://github.com/ithacaxyz/solar/issues/1).
+You can find a more detailed list in the [pinned GitHub issue](https://github.com/ithacaxyz/solar/issues/1).

 - [ ] Front-end
   - [x] Lexing